Arithmetic purity of the Hardy-Littlewood property and geometric sieve for affine quadrics: Hardy-Littlewood property and equidistribution

 \subsection{Hardy-Littlewood property for congruence neighbourhoods of integral models}

-Let $X\subset \BA^n_{\BQ}$ be a quasi-affine, smooth geometrically integral variety with a normalized Tamagawa measure $\m^X=\m^X_{\infty}\times \m^X_f$ as in $\S$\ref{se:normalisedTamagawameasure}.
-Recall as in the introduction that we equip the affine space $\BA^n(\BR)=\BR^n$ with an euclidean norm $\|\cdot\|$ in order to define the counting function \eqref{eq:NXT}, and we assume that $X(\BR)$ has no compact connected components.
+Let $X$ be a variety satisfying Hypothesis \ref{hyp:good}.
 Let $\CX\subset \BA^n_{\BZ}$ be an integral model of $X$ over $\BZ$.
-Let $l\geqslant 2$ be an integer and $\xi:=(\xi_p)_{p|l}\in \prod_{p|l}X(\BQ_p)\subset\prod_{p\mid l}\BQ_p^n$, $(\xi,l)$ be a collection of local points.
+Let $l\geqslant 2$ be an integer and $\xi:=(\xi_p)_{p|l}\in \prod_{p|l}X(\BQ_p)\subset\prod_{p\mid l}\BQ_p^n$ be a collection of local points.
 For each $p\mid l$, we define the $p$-adic neighbourhood We then define the finite adelic subset \begin{definition} We say that $B_f^{\CX}(\xi,l)$ is a compact congruence finite adelic neighbourhood of $\CX$, or a \emph{congruence neighbourhood} of $\CX$ for short, if it is non-empty and compact (by convention). \end{definition} Our goal is to show that (cf. Proposition \ref{prop:sec2integralHL} below), the validity of formula \eqref{eq:relHL} for all such congruence neighbourhoods $B_f^{\CX}(\xi,l)$ ensures the Hardy-Littlewood property for $X$.

-Note that $B_f^{\CX}(\xi,l)$ is non-empty if and only if $\prod_{p\nmid l}\CX(\BZ_p)\neq\varnothing$, and $B_f^{\CX}(\xi,l)$ is compact if and only if $B_p^{\CX}(\xi,l)$ is closed in $\xi_p+p^{v_p(l)}\BZ^n_p$ (hence compact) for each $p|l$ because $\CX(\BZ_p)$ is compact for any $p$ (cf. the proof of \cite[Corollary 3.2]{Conrad}).
+Note that $B_f^{\CX}(\xi,l)$ is non-empty if and only if $\prod_{p\nmid l}\CX(\BZ_p)\neq\varnothing$, and $B_f^{\CX}(\xi,l)$ is compact if and only if $B_p^{\CX}(\xi,l)$ is closed in $\xi_p+p^{v_p(l)}\BZ^n_p\subset\BA_{\BZ_{p}}^n$ (hence compact) for each $p|l$ because $\CX(\BZ_p)$ is compact for any $p$ (cf. the proof of \cite[Corollary 3.7]{Conrad}).
 Any non-empty finite adelic subset $B_f^{\CX}(\xi,l)$ of $\CX$ of the form \eqref{eq:BfX} becomes a congruence neighbourhood upon replacing $l$ by some of its sufficiently large powers depending on $\CX$ and every $\xi_p$, and leaving $\xi$ unchanged.
 Hence the family $\{B_f^{\CX}(\xi,l)\}$ consisting of all congruence neighbourhoods of $\CX$ forms a topological base of $X(\RA_f)$.